sbardian/graphql-test/README.md

 4. This repo should be an npm project such that we can install the dependencies that you define for the server in order to run it using Node.

 ## NOTE
 If you are not storing the data in-memory, please commit a sql dump of the database schema to the repo.
 Please add a note of where this file is located in this `README.md` if the sql dump is not located at the root of the repo.
-Your submission will be discarded if you **DO NOT** include a sql dump for your implementation that uses a database.
+Your submission will be discarded if you **DO NOT** include a sql dump for your implementation if it uses a database.